psycopg/psycopg2/doc/src/extensions.rst

 `register_type()` in order to receive Unicode objects instead of strings from the database.
 See :ref:`unicode-handling` for details.

+.. data:: BOOLEAN
+          DATE
+          DECIMAL
+          FLOAT
+          INTEGER
+          INTERVAL
+          LONGINTEGER
+          TIME
+          UNICODE

+    Typecasters for basic types.
+Notice that a few other ones (`~psycopg2.BINARY`, `~psycopg2.DATETIME`, `~psycopg2.NUMBER`, `~psycopg2.ROWID`,
+    `~psycopg2.STRING`) are exposed by the `psycopg2` module for |DBAPI|_
+    compliance.

 .. data:: BINARYARRAY
-          BOOLEAN
           BOOLEANARRAY
-          DATE
           DATEARRAY
           DATETIMEARRAY
-          DECIMAL
           DECIMALARRAY
-          FLOAT
           FLOATARRAY
-          INTEGER
           INTEGERARRAY
-          INTERVAL
           INTERVALARRAY
-          LONGINTEGER
           LONGINTEGERARRAY
           ROWIDARRAY
           STRINGARRAY
-          TIME
           TIMEARRAY
-          UNICODE
           UNICODEARRAY

-Typecasters to convert time-related data types to Python `!datetime` objects:
+    Typecasters to convert arrays of sql types into Python lists.

 .. data:: PYDATE
           PYDATETIME
           PYINTERVAL
           PYTIME

-Typecasters to convert time-related data types to `mx.DateTime`_ objects.
-Only available if Psycopg was compiled with `!mx` support.
+    Typecasters to convert time-related data types to Python `!datetime` objects.

 .. data:: MXDATE
           MXDATETIME
           MXINTERVAL
           MXTIME

+    Typecasters to convert time-related data types to `mx.DateTime`_ objects.
+    Only available if Psycopg was compiled with `!mx` support.

 .. versionchanged:: 2.2.0
         previously the `DECIMAL` typecaster and the specific time-related